fredcy/tzchat-web/content/pages/tzchat-faq.md

 Invite your new account from your old account.

-## How do I get back elevated permissions that I had in a room?
+## How do I get back moderator permissions that I had in a room?

-Grant your new account those same permissions (such as moderator status) from your old account.
+Some rooms are set up such that you can grant moderator status to your new account while logged in from your old account.

+If you cannot change the new account status from the old you'll have to ask a room admin to do that for you.
+Ask from your old account since that one is trusted.

 ## Why do I get "Unable to login: null" when trying to login from the mobile app?

 For now we need to use `https://tezos.modular.im` as the *Home Server URL* when logging in via a mobile app.
+You may need to select "Advanced" options when logging in to see option.
 Trying to use the natural value of `https://tzchat.org` will result in that error.
 Sorry, we're working on fixing that.

+On some Riot apps it works to simply enter your full Matrix username, like "@joe:tzchat.org" as the username (rather than just "joe").
+From the full username the app can determine the server name and fill it in automatically.
+When this doesn't work, try specifying the Homeserver name manually as above.

 ## Where is a directory of public Tezos rooms on Matrix?